PythonOT/POT/.github/ISSUE_TEMPLATE/bug_report.md

 - Python version:
 - How was POT installed (source, `pip`, `conda`):
 - Build command you used (if compiling from source):
+- Only for GPU related bugs:
     - CUDA version:
     - GPU models and configuration:
     - Any other relevant information:

 Output of the following code snippet:
 ```python